plone/documentation/develop/addons/helloworld/extend/view.rst

 In this tutorial we add a browser view.
 Plone uses views to display dynamic content.

-There are now two ways to add views to Plone; Zope 3 and Grok.
-This tutorial covers the Zope 3 method.
-For more information about views, see the :doc:`Views and viewlets </develop/plone/views/index>` section of the developer manual.
+For more information about views, see the :doc:`Views and viewlets </develop/plone/views/index>` section.

 There are 3 parts to our view; a Python class, a page template, and a ZCML registration.
 We will add the two files and edit configure.zcml in the **browser** directory.